 Google is the platform partner for the Digital Premium Jornais exchange, which aggregates premium inventory from dozens of Brazilian publishers into one bundle that can be targeted and purchased across the Google AdExchange.

 Google supports Matter, an accelerator dedicated to helping entrepreneurs who are reinventing the future of media.

 Google partners with Next Media Accelerator, a Hamburg-based media accelerator for startups that aim to transform the media industry with digital technology.

 Google supports the European Journalism Centre's News Impact Series which provides summits, an academy and networking models to journalists across Europe.

-Google supports the Netzwerk Medien Trainer, a network of experienced journalists and media managers that pioneers new forms of journalism and provides trainings on Google tools for journalists in Germany, Austria, and Switzerland.
+Google assists the Netzwerk Medien Trainer, a network of experienced journalists and media managers that pioneers new forms of journalism and trains journalists in Germany, Austria, and Switzerland on Google tools.